DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ## File Path/Glob Pattern

-The `file-or-glob ...` argument specifies files or directories (separated by a space) to run tests from.
+The `file-or-glob ...` argument specifies the files or directories (separated by a space) from which to run these tests.

 For example, this command runs all tests located in the `my-tests` directory.